lumpn/gamedev-workshop/Workshop1/README.md

 So you start reading about [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), and [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control), and it's all just a lot of talk and seems really complicated and you have to download extra frameworks or switch to a new language (hah, hah, *sigh*).

 The key insight here is that the [inspector in Unity](https://docs.unity3d.com/Manual/UsingTheInspector.html) *is* a dependency injector.
 In fact, you've already been using it to inject dependencies.
-In the [example above](#singleton) the `HealthBar` component's [reference](#health-bar) to the UI `Slider` *is* a dependency that gets *injected* by Unity at runtime.
+In the example above the `HealthBar` component's reference to the UI `Slider` *is* a dependency that you *injected* using the inspector.
 Crazy, right?
+But that's really all there is to dependency injection.

+by Unity at runtime.
 But think about it.
+The two components are on the same game object on the same prefab.
+In edit mode we assign the `HealthBar`'s reference to the `Slider`.
+The assignment gets saved to our prefab file.
+In play mode, what actually happens is that Unity *instantiates* the prefab and all its components and then it [restores all the saved values](https://docs.unity3d.com/Manual/script-Serialization.html) of all the fields.

 ## Refactoring